Sapphires' Team Page

 Organization is a new challenge to 6th grade students as they adjust to changing classes and different expectations from class to class.
 Student planners are provided as organizational tools to keep track of nightly assignments and upcoming due dates.

 This valuable habit is taught and reinforced throughout the year.
 You may help your child by occasionally reviewing completed homework and referring to assignments as they are written in the planner.
-Also, note that assignments will usually be updated on the team calendar.
+Also, note that assignments will usually be updated on the Team Homework Page.

 This home-school partnership will assist Sapphire students in the development of important academic/life skills such as being responsible and accountable.

-Where is the team calendar and how often is it updated?
+Where is the Team Homework Page and how often is it updated?

-Please note that this team calendar is meant to be used as a supplement tool for students and parents.
+Please note that this team calendar is meant to be used as a supplemental tool for students and parents.
 We will update it as often as we can but the primary responsibility of students is to utilize their planners.
-Students should not rely on the team calendar for their assignments.
+Students should not rely on the Team Homework Page for their assignments.

 What should students bring home with them at the end of the school day?